xmos/lib_mic_array/doc/rst/src/software_structure.rst

   the contract is enforced (at compile time) solely in how the ``MicArray`` object makes use of the sub-component.

-The following :ref:`diagram <high_level_flow>` conceptually captures the flow of information through the ``MicArray`` sub-components.
+The following diagram :ref:`high_level_flow` conceptually captures the flow of information through the ``MicArray`` sub-components.

 .. _high_level_flow: